Driver Of Truck Found With 39 Bodies In U.K. Is Charged With Manslaughter

 On Friday, police made three arrests — Joanna and Thomas Maher, a married couple both 38, from the northern English town of Warrington; and another man, 46, from Northern Ireland, who has not been named.
 All three, who were released on bail on Sunday, are linked to the case.

-The Guardian, citing sources, said GPS data shows the vehicle appeared to have been traveling between ports in France and Belgium to the U.K. and Ireland.
+The Guardian, citing sources, said GPS data show the vehicle appeared to have been traveling between ports in France and Belgium to the U.K. and Ireland.